stevejford/anytimereview/apps/domainmarketplace/docs/legal/udrp-workflow.md

 # UDRP Workflow

 Note: We are not the registrar and do not control domain ownership transfers.
 We facilitate routing.
-This workflow addresses complaints that a listed or rented domain allegedly violates a third party’s rights.
+This workflow addresses complaints that a listed or hired domain allegedly violates a third party’s rights.

 1) Intake
 - Accept complaints and notices from approved UDRP providers or counsel.
 Log ticket with domain, complainant, provider reference, and deadlines.

 2) Verification
-- Verify the domain is listed on the platform and identify the Owner and any active Rentals.
+- Verify the domain is listed on the platform and identify the Owner and any active Hires.
 - Confirm whether we can modify routing (we do) vs. domain ownership (we do not).

 3) Initial Action (Hold/Suspension)